AnyLog-co/documentation/message broker.md

 #### Flushing source messages
 Users are able to disable the AnyLog processing and flush incoming messages to files.
 The name of the file is based on the broker ID and the topic associated with the message.
 The following example subscribes to the topic **anylog** and writes all the incoming messages to a file in the watch directory.
-Note: In the example below, topic is asigned with a name (anylog), but there are no mapping instructions such as **bring command** or a **mapping policy**.
-Therefore, the source data will be written (with no changes).
+Note: In the example below, the topic is assigned with a name (anylog), but there are no mapping instructions such as a **bring command** or a **mapping policy**.
+Therefore, the source data will be written with no changes.
 ```anylog
 run mqtt client where broker = "driver.cloudmqtt.com" and port = 18975 and user = mqwdtklv and password = uRimssLO4dIo and topic = anylog
 ```